ObjectiveTruth/objectivetruth.github.io/_posts/2014-12-25-embarking-on-ios.md

 you have a lead platform, then you will always have a second rate citizen style product on the other platforms.

-A Word on Branding</h2\>\
+##A Word on Branding

 Whenever you make a multi-platform app, there's 2 options:

 Localize your app to the platform

 Globalize your app to look the same on both platforms

 The best approach is to Localize your app to the platform so that your users aren't completely confused when they go to open it.
 There are certain tropes that have been taught to users on each platform that they expect when they use an app.
 When the app doesn't make use of this, they